hwdegroot/hwdegroot.github.io/static/content/posts/how-to-run-gitlab-pages-on-your-own-domain/index.md

 ---

+Not so long ago I had to make a static website, and was figuring out how to do this.
+I came across [hugo](https://gohugo.io).
+And I really liked how quickly you can build a website from markdown.

-A while ago google made the [.dev](https://domains.google/#/) domains available for hosting your website.
+A while ago google made the [.dev](https://domains.google/#/), so impulsively, I bought one.
-From $12 you can buy your own domain, and start doing awesome stuff with this.
+From $12 you can get one, and start doing awesome stuff with this.
+But I didn't.

-But you will still need a place to host this.
-Ofcourse nowadays hosting is also not that much of a problem anymore.
 There are plenty of cloud providers that will host your website for you, like [AWS](https://aws.amazon.com/), [Netlify](https://www.netlify.com) and many more.

-But I am a huge fan of [GitLab](https://gitlab.com).
-Especially because they support private repos for free.
+But I had no clue where to host this, because I am lazy and cheap.
+Then for work I had to do something similar, and I wondered if I could just host my [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) on my own domain.
+And guess what, you can, and it is amazingly simple!

 So in my case, I want to write my pages in markdown.
 A great tool for creating static sites from markdown is [hugo](https://gohugo.io/), also it gives you [great themes](https://themes.gohugo.io/) out of the box.
 FOr my site I used [m10c](https://themes.gohugo.io/hugo-theme-m10c/).